Church of England Redress Scheme Update

 Share Article:

-In February, we published an article which provided an update on the Church of England Redress Scheme which had been approved at a meeting of the Synod in November of last year.
+In February, we published an article which provided an update on the Church of England Redress Scheme which had been approved at a meeting of the General Synod in November 2023.

 This scheme was brought about in order to compensate victims of religious abuse experienced within the Church of England.
 Between November and February, several updates to the scheme were issued at similar meetings.